nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 ## Starting Shadowsocks on Ubuntu 16.04

-1.Once you have your configuration in place, use below commands to start, stop or restart your Shadowsocks server as shown:
+1. Once you have your configuration in place, use below commands to start, stop or restart your Shadowsocks server as shown:

         sudo ssserver -c /etc/shadowsocks.json -d start

         sudo ssserver -c /etc/shadowsocks.json -d stop

         sudo ssserver -c /etc/shadowsocks.json -d restart

-2.You can check from its log file if the server has been started successfully, any error will be reported here:
+2. Check from its log file if the server has been started successfully, any error will be reported here:

         tail /var/log/shadowsocks.log

-3.You can also check if the server is listening on port ‘8000’ using below command:
+3. Also check if the server is listening on port ‘8000’ using below command:

         netstat -tlnp

-4.It's a good idea to restart our Linode to see if everything is working:
+4. It's a good idea to restart our Linode to see if everything is working:

         sudo shutdown -r now

-5.Once restarted, verify the log file again:
+5. Once restarted, verify the log file again:

         tail /var/log/shadowsocks.log

 ## Starting at system boot